 The coefficients $A$, $B$ and $D$ can be computed analytically.
 We refer the interested reader to the original article \cite{Giannakis:2005vw}.
 Here, it is enough to consider the small gap expansion \cite{Giannakis:2005vw,Ciminale:2006sm}; in this approximation scheme one has

-The message of the above equations is that the Meissner tensor is positively defined for the one plane wave ansatz, within the small gap parameter approximation.
-The authors \textcite{Giannakis:2005vw} argue that for a multiple plane wave structure, the situation will be better (within the small gap expansion).
+The message of the above equations is that the Meissner tensor is positively defined for the one plane wave phase, within the small gap parameter approximation. \textcite{Giannakis:2005vw} argue that for a multiple plane wave structure the situation will be better (within the small gap expansion).
 As a matter of fact, at the $\Delta^2/\delta\mu^2$ order, the Meissner tensor is purely longitudinal, and the longitudinal components are positive at the minimum of the free energy.
-Therefore, if the expansion in plane waves contains at least three linearly independent momenta, the Meissner tensor will be positive definite, being it additive with respect to different terms of the plane wave expansion to order $\Delta^2/\delta\mu^2$.
-This has been explicitly checked in \textcite{Ciminale:2006sm}.
+Therefore, if the expansion in plane waves contains at least three linearly independent momenta, the Meissner tensor will be positive definite, being additive with respect to different terms of the plane wave expansion to order $\Delta^2/\delta\mu^2$.
+This has been explicitly checked by \textcite{Ciminale:2006sm}.

-Besides, in \textcite{Giannakis:2005vw} the numerical computation of the Meissner masses, beyond the small gap expansion, has been performed.
+Besides, in the work by \textcite{Giannakis:2005vw} the numerical computation of the Meissner masses, beyond the small gap expansion, has been performed.
 The results can be summarized as follows.
-First of all, the FF phase is found to be more stable than the 2SC phase in the range
+First of all, the FF phase is found to be more stable than the 2SC phase in the LOFF window